Exercising with Hand and Wrist Injuries

 Common Types of Hand and Wrist Injuries

 There are several different hand and wrist injuries that athletes and gym-goers may experience.
 Some of the most common injuries include:

 What Causes Hand and Wrist Injuries?

-There are a number of situations that can cause these common hand and wrist injuries.
+Several situations can cause these standard hand and wrist injuries.
 The causes of injuries can be broken into two categories: traumatic or acute injuries and chronic overuse injuries.